santiams/Pol/readme.md

 ```

 ## Configuring HttpClient calls
-Currently only a subset of resilience strategies are included and there is no inbuilt support for PolicyRegistry
+Currently only a subset of resilience strategies are included and there is no in-built support for PolicyRegistry

 * TimeoutAsync
 * RetryAsync